 By building the right 14-club set, you'll shoot lower scores and get more enjoyment from the game.
 So it pays to do your research before parting with your hard-earned cash to get the best golf clubs for you that money can buy.
 The marketplace may be crowded with different options, but the following advice should help make the buying process that little bit easier.
 Here are our five top tips on how to choose golf clubs and get the best golf club sets (opens in new tab) possible.

 Even if you don't have an official handicap, you'll have some idea of your skill level.
 If you're a beginner, keep a note of your scores - what are you tending to shoot over 18 holes?

 You need to be honest with where you are in the game, because most golf clubs are designed with a certain skill-level category in mind.
 Generally speaking, you have your tour/professional golfers, low handicappers, mid handicappers and high handicappers, which includes game-improvers and beginners (opens in new tab).

-So, just because you like the look of Tiger Woods' irons, it doesn't mean they'll help you perform like the great man, especially if you're a 20-handicapper - and the same theory applies to most forgiving drivers, fairways, wedges, and even putters.
+So, just because you like the look of Tiger Woods' irons, it doesn't mean they'll help you perform like the great man, especially if you're a 20-handicapper - and the same theory applies to the most forgiving drivers, fairway woods, wedges, and even putters.

 Your handicap, if you have one, gives you a broad idea of where you are ability-wise, but you should break your game down a bit more before committing to a purchase.